-For the holiday of love, let’s make a dried flower garland with baby’s breath and some culinary dried roses that I’ve been using for baking!
+We made this simple dried flower heart garland for Valentine’s day.
+We used dried baby’s breath and some culinary dried roses that I’ve been using for baking!

 Dried Roses and baby’s breath

-As soon as I got out my bag of dried culinary roses that I bought last year, I started thinking that there must be some simple craft idea that I can use these for.
-Then I saw my friend Sandy of The Collected Garden post a wreath using baby’s breath and well as with all projects, one thing led to another and in about 30 minutes I had a very simple dried flower heart garland.
+As soon as I got out my bag of dried culinary roses that I bought last year, I started thinking there must be some simple craft idea for which I could use these.
+Then I saw my friend Sandy of The Collected Garden post a wreath using baby’s breath, and well as with all projects, one thing led to another, and in about 30 minutes, I had a very simple dried flower heart garland.